Sikhism in Belgium: Persecution

 In 1994, the government of the United States noted that while Belgium has freedom of religion and has not seen much systematic violence directed against religious minorities or newcomers, an exception occurred in 1993 against Sikhs.
 In Sint-Truiden, Sikh workers in agriculture were bullied by some citizens and one Sikh was shot.
 A house belonging to Sikhs was bombed, with no fatalities.
 There were arrests in the aftermath.

 Official Intervention

 Following problems with immigration documentation which gave rise to concerns about possible human trafficking, the Mayor of Vilvoorde closed the local Gurdwara between October and December 2014, and following disturbances in the Temple, again in September 2016.

 Gurdwaras

 There are seven Gurdwaras in Belgium; the oldest was founded in Sint-Truiden in 1993.
-Gurmit Singh Aulakh (who came to Belgium in November 2007), made a speech and invoking Khalistan slogans at Gurudwara Sangat Sahib in Sint-Truiden.